rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 >Example:
 ><CITE>In Venetia</CITE>

 <a name="4.221.3.2">4.221.3.2</a> In general, transcribe the full address.
 Consider the sequence, layout, and typography of words in the manufacture statement when determining the most appropriate element in which to transcribe the address.
-If address information is grammatically inseparable from the manufacturer’s name, transcribe that information as part of [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/).
+If address information is grammatically inseparable from the manufacturer’s name, transcribe that information as part of [name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/).

 <a name="4.221.3.3">4.221.3.3</a> *Optionally,* omit addresses and insignificant information in the middle or at the end of the place of manufacture, unless the information aids in identifying or dating the resource or is deemed important to the cataloging agency (e.g., for the purpose of capturing book trade data).
 If omitting addresses, use the mark of omission.

 ## 4.221.4 Supplied place of manufacture

 <a name="4.221.4.1">4.221.4.1</a> If the place of manufacture does not appear, or is transcribed as a grammatically inseparable part of another area or element, supply the place of manufacture in square brackets.
 Use a modern English form of the name, if there is one, and include the name of the larger jurisdiction if considered necessary for identification.
-Provide a justification for the supplied place in a note on manufacture statement if necessary (see [4.226.4.1](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.4.1)).
+Provide a justification for the supplied place in a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) if necessary (see [4.226.4.1](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.4.1)).

 >Example:
 ><CITE>[Ashbourn] : printed at the Office of M. Hoon, Ashbourn</CITE>